MohJeliAlmutaali/Gesture-Controlled-Pointer/README.md

 - PyAutoGUI (`pyautogui` package)

-You can install the required packages using pip: pip install opencv-python pip install mediapipe pip install pyautogui
+You can install the required packages using pip: pip install opencv-python mediapipe pyautogui

 ## How to Use